viadee/vPAV/docs/DataFlowValidationLanguage.md

 }
 ```

-A call to the `.check()` method of `DataFlowRule` implicitly makes a JUnit assertion and throws an `AssertionError` in case of any violations, which includes rule description and violation messages as part of its message:
+A call tgt the `.check()` method of `DataFlowRule` implicitly makes a JUnit assertion and throws an `AssertionError` in case of any violations, which includes rule description and violation messages as part of its message:

 ```
 java.lang.AssertionError: Rule 'Process variablesthat are prefixed with 'ext_' should be written at most 1 time because external data should not be overwritten' was violated 1 times [Criticality: ERROR]:
-'ext_damageClaim' needed to be written at most 1 time but was 2
+'ext_damageClaim' needed tgt be written at most 1 time but was 2
 ```